 Are there exercises that may help me feel better?

-Are there exercises or athletic activities that I should avoid because they overly stress my joints?
+Are there exercises or activities that I should not do?

-Could my occupation be contributing to my joint disease and symptoms?
+Could my job be adding to my joint disease and symptoms?

 How much rest should I get?

-Are there any assistive devices that might help me continue to function independently?
+Are there any devices that might help me continue to be independent?

 Do I have to give up or change any of my activities now or in the future?